OrigamiSL/AFMF/README.md

 ![License CC BY-NC-SA](https://img.shields.io/badge/license-CC_BY--NC--SA--green.svg?style=plastic)

 This is the origin Pytorch implementation of AFMF in the following paper:
-[AFMF: Time Series Anomaly Detection Framework With Modified Forecasting], which has been submitted to ICML2023.
+[AFMF: Time Series Anomaly Detection Framework With Modified Forecasting], which has been submitted to Knowledge-Based Systems.

 ## Components of AFMF
 <p align="center">